sirrodgepodge/morgan-body/README.md

 ### Log to file

-In order to do that, you just need to pass a stream into the options.stream property.
+In order to do that, you just need to pass a stream into the `stream` property in options.
 Example:
 ```js
 const log = fs.createWriteStream(
   path.join(__dirname, "logs", "express.log"), { flags: "a" }